Perspectives

 The single most valuable thing about a PDF is consistency.
 Open the same file on Windows, Mac, Android, iPhone, a 10-year-old laptop, or a school computer — it still looks the same.
 Fonts stay intact.
 The layout does not break.
 Images stay aligned.
 Margins remain consistent.

 That reliability matters more than people realise until something goes wrong without it.
 A resume that shifts formatting can look unprofessional.
 A contract with broken spacing can become confusing.
 A report with missing fonts can become unreadable.
-PDFs avoid all of those problems - by design.
+PDFs avoid all of those problems — by design.
+For solutions when PDFs do break, see common PDF problems and how to fix them.

 PDFs Feel Final